mdgriffith/kubernetes-starterkit/DEPLOY-GOOGLE.md

 Open the following file:

-`/kube/scripts/deployment-envs/set-google-env.sh`
+`/kube/scripts/deployments/prod.yaml`

-You need to replace `MYGOOGLEPROJECT` with your  google project name.
+You need to replace `GOOGLE_PROJECT` with your google project name.

-And replace `CONTEXTTODEPLOYTO` to the google context for your cluster.
+And replace `GOOGLE_CONTEXT` to the google context for your cluster.
 You can see your contexts by running `kubectl config view` and looking for the __contexts__ section.

 # Deploy